rubin-dp0/dp1-sci-prep-seminars/solar-system/TNOs.md

 Compared to the Solar System objects closer to the Earth, such as Main Belt Asteroids or Near-Earth Objects (NEOs), TNOs move relatively slowly across the sky.

 This demo uses the Astronomy Data Query Language (ADQL), which is similar to SQL (Structured Query Language).
-For more information about the DP0.3 catalogs, tables, and columns, see the :ref:`DP0-3-Data-Products-DPDD`.
+For more information about the DP0.3 catalogs, tables, and columns, see the [DP0.3 Data Products Definition Document](https://dp0-3.lsst.io/data-products-dp0-3/index.html#dp0-3-data-products-definition-document-dpdd).

 ## Step 1.
 Identify a population of TNOs